rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 adjacent memory.

 This type of bug is called a **buffer overflow**.
-Now, machines have a lot of memory, so what does in matter if a few bytes get overwritten?
+Now, machines have a lot of memory, so what does it matter if a few bytes get overwritten?
 Sometimes, it doesn't (seem to) matter!
 Your program may continue executing, at least for a little while, without any apparent issue.